 Another of the many benefits of using a virtual assistant is getting help with client management.
 Something as simple as ensuring all correspondences are read and replied to within a reasonable time frame can really improve your reputation and professional credibility.
 Briefing your VA with the names, birthdays and contact details of your most loyal clients, and any important newcomers, is a simple thing to do and it can have a huge impact.
 Something as simple as receiving a Christmas card, which thanks them for their business can build the kind of strong relationships that small businesses thrive on.
 Virtual assistance makes this kind of attention to detail effortless.

 We do hope that you’ve found our blog about the benefits of using a virtual assistant informative and useful.
 If you’ve ever asked the question ‘how can a virtual assistant help me?’ we hope you found the answer here!
-If you’d like to find out more about our virtual business assistant services, or would like to get a free consultation to discuss your needs, you can call 0800 994 9016, or click here to request a free consultation.
+If you’d like to find out more about our our virtual assistant services, or would like to get a free consultation to discuss your needs, you can call 0800 994 9016, or use our contact form in the menu above.

 - Choosing a virtual assistant – how to select the right service